 EdM, Temple University

 Dr. Stillman is actively involved in curriculum development, teaching and mentoring.
 She was responsible for developing the first course dedicated to tobacco control at the Johns Hopkins School of Public Health.
 She also developed the first distance education course in tobacco control as well as the Johns Hopkins Bloomberg School of Public Health Tobacco Control Certificate Training Program.
-With funding from the National Cancer Institute, Dr. Stillman developed the Global Tobacco Research Network (tobaccoresearch.net) to promote collaboration among researchers in the field.
-She continues to work on projects to evaluate environmental influences on the smoking behavior of 18-24 year old Latinos and African Americans.
+With funding from the National Cancer Institute, Dr. Stillman developed the Global Tobacco Research Network to promote collaboration among researchers in the field.
+Most recently she has focused on disparities in support for smoking-related policies across the diverse rural regions of the US.